President Trump lands in Saudi Arabia

 Air Force One touched down at the King Khalid airport in Riyadh at 2:45 a.m.
 ET (9:45 a.m. local time), where Trump was greeted on the tarmac by King Salman and other high-level Saudi officials.
 Later Saturday the King will host Trump at the Royal Court.

-Trump got very little sleep on his 14- hour flight from Washington, chief of staff Reince Priebus told reporters aboard Air Force One.
+Trump got very little sleep on his 14-hour flight from Washington, chief of staff Reince Priebus told reporters aboard Air Force One.

 Trump is embarking upon his first international trip at a moment of deep uncertainty for his young presidency.
 This week, the Justice Department named a special counsel to investigate Russian meddling in last year's election, including potential ties between Trump associates and Russian officials.